 The first part of the Johnston Canyon Ice walk is almost flat and the easiest part of the trail.
 It doesn’t take longer than half an hour to reach the Lower Falls.

-At the end, the bridge will take your through a tunnel so you can admire the big frozen waterfall up close.
+In the end, the bridge will take you through a rock wall tunnel so you can admire the big frozen waterfall up close.
 The sound of the cracking ice on top of the waterfall with just a little bit of water going through is mesmerizing.

 2| Upper Falls